BuzzFeed out: So much for diversity in Australia’s media

 At the time former prime minister Paul Keating attacked Mr Sims and the ACCC for having “relegated the Fairfax mastheads to the ethical dustbin of Channel Nine”.

-Now in 2020 while all local media outlets have lifted their audiences through their coverage of the bushfires and COVID-19 national emergencies, nothing it appeared could save BuzzFeed as a local content creator.
+While by 2020 all local media outlets have lifted their audiences through their coverage of the bushfires and COVID-19 national emergencies, nothing, it appeared, could save BuzzFeed as a local content creator.

-COVID-19 has added to the fiscal stress, with advertising spending down or heavily discounted across all outlets.
+A watchdog charged by its legislation with building competitive job-creating industries, and not allowing more powerful vested interests any unfair advantage, should reflect on what has happened.

+Local market conditions, including COVID-19 lockdown impacts on ad spend, may well have changed since the ACCC waved through the Nine/Fairfax merger.

 Also now in the balance is the future of Australian Associated Press, the syndicated local wire service bankrolled by big media companies, including News Corp.